 In case of tipping or imminent collapse

-But even with properly worn and secured personal protective equipment, the situation becomes critical after just a few minutes of hanging in a harness .
-The body becomes trapped in the harness, blood pools in the legs, and circulation collapses – this is known as suspension trauma .
+However, even with correctly worn and secured personal protective equipment against falls from height (PPEgA), the situation becomes critical after just a few minutes of hanging in the harness .
+The body is immobilized in the harness, blood pools in the legs, and circulation collapses – this is known as suspension trauma .
 After just 10 to 15 minutes, the condition can become life-threatening, especially if the injured person is unconscious.

 Own work platforms